On Love and Labor

 Kelley’s afghan is made of hand-made dolls and stuffed animals that he collected from thrift stores and flea markets in LA.
 These handmade crafts for him embody a deep sense of pathos, since for some reason the owner of the animal or doll gave it away, and one is left to imagine why.
 Finding abandoned handcrafted objects points to some relational failure.
 Maybe in Kelley’s view, the cuteness of crafted things obfuscates their insidious mission, which is to make us feel indebted, ashamed, insecure, and inadequate.
 A form of seduction, they are deliberately inarticulate expressions of care or desire.
 But to point this out puts ones own expressions under scrutiny.
 The archaic fear that one’s own expressions of affection will be seen as irrelevant and/or viewed with total indifference might be the basis of all exaggeration.
-Kelley’s concern might also be expressed as a suspicion that there is some inverse relation to how much care is spent on things as opposed to on other people, a work that I share as I sit here writing rather than playing Bucking Bronco with my 6-year-old-son.
+Kelley’s concern might also be expressed as a suspicion that there is some inverse relation to how much care is spent on things as opposed to on other people, a worry that I share as I sit here writing rather than playing Bucking Bronco with my 6-year-old-son.